Cleaning & Organizing

 These are probably the last things you think of cleaning in your kitchen, but they can get dirty quickly.
 If they’re removable, throw them in the silverware tray.

 Your bathroom is a haven for bacteria, from soap dishes to bathtub drain plugs to toothbrush holders.
 Luckily, all of them can be cleaned on the top rack with your other dishes.
-Don’t miss these cleaning mistakes that are making your home dirtier.
+Also, avoid these cleaning mistakes that are making your home dirtier.

 Nail clippers and tweezers